-We have audited the accompanying statement of cash receipts and disbursements of the Southeast Interstate Low-Level Radioactive Waste Management Compact Commission (the "Commission"), for the year ended June 30, 2022, and the related notes to the statement of cash receipts and disbursements.
+We have audited the accompanying statement of cash receipts and disbursements of the Southeast Compact Commission for Low-Level Radioactive Waste Management, a nonprofit organization (the "Commission"), for the year ended June 30, 2023, and the related notes to the financial statements - cash receipts and disbursements basis (collectively, the "financial statements").

-In our opinion, the statement of cash receipts and disbursements referred to above presents fairly, in all material respects, the cash receipts and disbursements of the Commission for the year ended June 30, 2022, in accordance with the cash basis of accounting as described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the cash receipts and disbursements of the Commission for the year ended June 30, 2023, in accordance with the cash receipts and disbursements basis of accounting as described in Note 1.